-System of guidance that focuses on the development of the individual student.
-Studentcoaching institutional section and a study programme section.
+Studentcoaching System of guidance that focuses on the development of the individual student.

-It stimulates students to reflect on their own development as future practitioners of the profession and to take responsibility for their own related to a study programme.
+It stimulates students to reflect on their own development as future practitioners of the profession and to take responsibility for their own institutional section and a study programme section.

-Students' Charter The charter containing the rights and obligations of students, divided into an scheme
+Students' Charter The charter containing the rights and obligations of students, divided into an related to a study programme.

-Study load The standardised time investment expressed in units of 28 study load hours
+Study load The standardised time investment expressed in units of 28 study load hours scheme